kqarryzada/NeoDefaults/docs/More-Info.md

 The log file is rotated to keep the two most recent runs (if the installer is run multiple times), which are named `log.txt` and `log_prev.txt`.
 All older logs will be deleted.

+## mastercomfig Support
+TF2 installs that use [mastercomfig](https://mastercomfig.com/) are supported by NeoDefaults.
+This means that the NeoDefaults installer will always check for mastercomfig before installing its own config files (as mastercomfig expects that `autoexec.cfg` is placed under `cfg/user/` instead of `cfg/`).

+Using mastercomfig with TF2 is highly encouraged, as it is by far the best FPS config for the game.
+If you are planning to install mastercomfig, make sure to do that before running this installer.

 ## Reporting a problem or bug
 If you run into problems, first check the [FAQ](FAQ.md/#faq) to make sure your question hasn't